YangLing0818/RPG-DiffusionMaster/README.md

 **--seed** control the seed to make the generation reproducible

-It should be noted that we also introduce some new parameters into diffusion generation:
+**It should be noted that we also introduce some new parameters into diffusion generation:**

-**--use_base** the function of this bool variable is to activate the base prompt in diffusion process.
-When we use base prompt, it means that we don't just directly take the combination of subregions as the latent, we use a base prompt that summarize the content contained in the image to get another latent and use the weighted sum of them to be the final results, which could help to solve the common entity missing issues in complex prompt generation tasks, and help to make the boundary of each subregions smooth and harmonious.
+**--use_base** the function of this boolean variable is to activate the base prompt in diffusion process.
+Utilizing the base prompt signifies that we avoid the direct amalgamation of subregions as the latent representation.
+Instead, we use a foundational prompt that summarizes the image's key components and obatin the overall structure latent of the image.
+We then compute the weighted aggregate of these latents to yield the conclusive output.
+This method is instrumental in addressing the problems like omission of entities in complicated prompt generation tasks, and it also contributes to refining the edges of each subregion, ensuring they are seamlessly integrated and resonate harmony.

 **--base_ratio** the weight of the base prompt latent, if too small, it is difficult to work, if too big, it will  confuse the composition and properties of subregions.
 We conduct ablation experiment in our paper, see our paper for more detailed information and analysis.